eyupucmaz/ai-scraper/PRD-AI-Scraper-API.md

 ### 1.2 Product Overview

 The product consists of a web application with a user-friendly interface and a REST API that allows users to scrape web content and convert it into structured JSON data.
-The service uses Gemini AI to interpret and transform web content based on user requirements.
+The service initially uses https://r.jina.ai for web content extraction and Gemini AI to interpret and transform web content based on user requirements.
+In future versions, the system will integrate Puppeteer for direct web scraping and support additional AI providers.

 ### 1.3 Target Audience